ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/acknowledgement.md

 NIH (1S10OD016290-01A1).
 {{% /pageinfo %}}

-Your success is important to us and we would appreciate the citations or URLs to any publications or presentations that used our facilty.
+Your success is important to us and we would appreciate if you could share with us the references or URLs to any publications or presentations that used our facilty.

 ## Grants